JoeBarnett1224/NumericalMethodsCalculator/README.md

 The current version of this project displays the numerical solution, but has no way to visualize this solution.
 In future versions I will add plots as part of the outputs for the various numerical techniques that have been implemented.

-This project implements various commonly used numerical methods, but there is much more that can be added including techniques of numerical linear algebra, numerical optimization and numerical partial differential equation.
+This project implements various commonly used numerical methods, but there is much more that can be added including techniques of numerical linear algebra, numerical optimization and numerical partial differential equations.
 I eventually want to implement methods from all these areas of numerical analysis.

 Some of the algorithms can take a very long time to run depending on the inputs, as a result this can cause the program to crash.
 To mitigate this, I will add a settings menu in a future update that will include the option to set the maximum number of iterations before the algorithm terminates.
 Another option I would like to add to this settings menu is an option to set the precision of the calculations and outputs.